mobileink/gaem/README.md

-# DEPRECATED

-Use lein-migae and migae-template instead.
+# DEPRECATED - Use migae, lein-migae, and migae-template instead.

 gaem